hydrastro/astrx/README.md

 doesn't make sense to set them every time.

 they make things easier for development but should be set as default in php ini in production

+# User login

+Normal username/email - password login; no javascript.
+Leaving room for javascript implementations though: on the backend ( API? ) we check if the user is loggin in with javascript.
+Javascript -> ZKP login method.